 - Taking medications.
 Certain medications may be helpful to treat thinning hair or for hair that did not fully grow back after cancer treatment.
-These medications may include a topical medicine called minoxidil, or spironolactone (Aldactone) and finasteride (Propecia, Proscar), which are taken orally.
+These medications may include a topical medicine called minoxidil, or spironolactone (Aldactone), finasteride (Propecia, Proscar) and Latisse (used for eyelashes), which are taken orally.

 - Trying cold cap therapy.
 Cooling the scalp (scalp hypothermia) with ice packs or cooling caps (cold caps) before, during, and after chemotherapy treatments may reduce hair loss.
 The Paxman Scalp Cooling System, for example, has been widely used among cancer patients for over 20 years.
 The theory behind this is that the cooling tightens up or constricts blood vessels in the scalp, reducing the amount of chemo that reaches hair follicle cells.
 The cold also decreases the activity of the cells, making them less attractive to chemotherapy, which targets cells that rapidly divide.